MaybeTC/GECA/README.md

 # Instructions for use

 Use the direction buttons to control the left and right movement, acceleration and braking of the racing car.
+In this game, you can manipulate a car you like to release on the track, and there will be many competitors on the track.
+Your goal is to surpass your competitors and get the first place.
+Enjoy the game while enjoying the gorgeous scenery.

+# Instructions for use
+Use the direction buttons to control the left and right movement, acceleration and braking of the racing car.

+# Parts that come from the course:
+-Add audio and color-changing background building

+-Enemy AI automatically finds its way.

+-Create racing model.

+# Most proud of：
+-Gorgeous neon city

+-Free operation of the car.

 # Project plan